 - Snow falling on Antarctica takes 100,000 years to ‘flow’ to the coast before carving off as an iceberg.

 - Worryingly, if Antarctica's ice sheets melted, the world’s oceans would rise by 65 metres.

-Why we like Antarctica
+Why we love Antarctica Cruises

 Experiencing Antarctica first-hand can be overwhelming - the smells, the sounds and above all the scale.
 Penguin poo has a particular perfume.
 There's the honking bray of penguins, the shrill party whistles of young chicks trying to find their voice, the bleating, mewing, strangulated cries of a crèche of young fur seal pups.
 The deep visceral gurgling of the stomachs of elephant seals.
 The staggering size of the icebergs, the vast numbers of penguins.

 That’s the trouble with visiting this part of the world: sensory overload.
 The weather, the seas, the scenery, the marine life, the bird life, the colours, the contrasts.
 You scour your memory database for superlatives, you are constantly reaching for your camera – thank goodness for digital cameras – but however much you try, you are never quite able to capture the experience.

 Find the right boat for your Antarctic cruise